 So I have RFI, now what– Quantification, gathering the tools:

 This first part will cover gathering the software tools I used for RFI location and removal, while part II covers cleaning your own RFI up.
+Or look here for the entire series.
 Quantification, followed by location of the source, that is the first thought that came to my head when I discovered the RFI being sprayed all over the area I live in.
 In this set of articles, I will describe the process I used to locate and mitigate a few RFI sources around my area.
 Your mileage may vary, and you will need to remember, this is what I did, and not a guide for you, but more of a chronicle of events and actions I took to solve my RFI problem.
 Here is the legal disclaimer: None of this should be construed to be a suggestion as to what you should do, that is something you need to decide on, this is what I did, and am doing.